-Prevention and Community Health (OPACH) Initiative, the Health Disparities Lecture Series, the Opioid/Heroin Treatment and Other Resources online page, and other efforts.
+Community Health Initiative, the MARTI Summer School, and the Opioid/Heroin Treatment and other resources.

 The MARTI Summer School is also part of the initiative.
 The title of the 2017 summer school was “Promoting Recovery and Wellness: For Individuals, Families, and Communities.”
 The many sessions addressed the opioid epidemic in the region, with a particular